-Top 10 Books You Must Read Before Graduation
+Top 10 Books You Must Read Before Graduating College

 Have required reading lists worn your literary patience?
 The following list of books will be worth your effort.
 Chosen for their ability to educate, inspire and entertain, these top 10 books are bound to have a positive impact on the life of a graduate.

 1. "What Color is your Parachute?: A Practical Manual for Job-Hunters and Career-Changers," by Richard Bolles

 College is, ultimately, your road map toward a great job, which is precisely what makes "What Color is your Parachute?" required reading for every grad-to-be.
 Learn how to find (and land) a job that complements your skills and personality.